thediveo/thediveo.github.io/docs/art/storybook-autodocs-canvas-mui-theming.md

-Friends don't let friends waste precious lifetime on degenerative AI vomitting [Psychomagnotheric Slime](https://en.wikipedia.org/wiki/Ray_Stantz#Ghostbusters_II_(1989)) code, it is enough that I tried and ended up with 5× the necessary code ... and that slob was only _sometimes working somewhat_.
+Friends don't let friends waste precious lifetime on degenerative AI vomitting [Psychomagnotheric Slime](https://en.wikipedia.org/wiki/Ray_Stantz#Ghostbusters_II_(1989)) code, it is enough that I tried and ended up with 5× the necessary code ... and that slop was only _sometimes working somewhat_.

-To add insult to the injury, Storybook's own [Integrate Material UI with Storybook recipe](https://storybook.js.org/recipes/@mui/material/) is seemingly partly slob leading users into wrong directions.
+To add insult to the injury, Storybook's own [Integrate Material UI with Storybook recipe](https://storybook.js.org/recipes/@mui/material/) is seemingly partly slop leading users into wrong directions.
 It creates confusion by adding a second(!) theme selector to the autodoc/story view, so hardly the epitome of good UX.